Looking for Qualified Marketing Talent? Here’s What You Need to Know

 No one with 3-5 years of professional experience can be an “expert” across all key marketing channels.

-Many marketers aren’t looking for a “traditional” 9-5+
+Many marketers aren’t looking for a “traditional” 9-5.

-There’s another compelling reason why it’s hard to find good marketing talent — they simply aren’t looking for a traditional, full-time W-2 position.
+There’s another compelling reason why it’s sometimes hard to find good marketing talent — they simply aren’t looking for a traditional, full-time W-2 position.

-Many experienced marketers who have broad knowledge, deep experience and a strategic mindset have opted to consult so they can do what they love and benefit from the flexibility and control over their own time.
+Many experienced marketers who have broad knowledge, deep expertise and a strategic mindset have opted to consult so they can do what they love and benefit from the flexibility and control over their own time.
 The option to select culture-fit clients, workload and the type of projects is an added bonus.

 What can you do to find good marketing talent?

-Thankfully, my extended network has been ahead of the curve on this.
+Things change quickly these days.
 If you’re stuck or need some strategic guidance, let me know.

 ~H